Mathemagics123/R-Project/breakout_analysis.md

 Phase 1 usually lasts a maximum of 2-3 weeks and during that time slowly fades into phase 2.
 The stealth phase can last from weeks to years and may not end in a price explosion.
 Phase 3 often features a phasic meteoric price increase, catalyzed by currently high levels of *FOMO*, over a one- to three-month period.

+# Breakout Detection

+For this exploration we will work with the assumption that the aforementioned *Breakout Phase* can only occur once in every tokens lifetime.

+Classification steps:

+1. Estimate historic market capitalization using current market capitalization and remove coins whose market capitalization never crosses threshold $C_{min}$.
+2. Measure movements as squared error between price and 50 day moving average

 # Current Market Sentiment

 <!-- *Coinmarketcap.com* adds roughly 10 new crypto-tokens every day, price blowups are expected by the public and fear of missing out is currently the main driver behind decision making. -->